bonomani/devmon/docs/TEMPLATES.md

 For a single server, the folder is read regularly; for multiple servers, the database is utilized.

-Inside the "templates" folder, there are subfolders for each vendor-model, like "Cisco 2950" or "Cisco 3750".
+Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
 The names of these subfolders don't matter because each one must have a 'specs' file that specifies the template

 Note: If you have multiple servers, it's best to keep only one copy of your